priscillauribe/priscillauribe/README.md

 - 👩🏽‍💻 This summer, I became a junior full-stack developer!

+- 🎓 I just graduated UBC with a major in Economics.

 - 🌱 I am also the Co-founder and COO of [brokol.app](https://www.brokol.app/).

 - 💬 Ask me about **ruby, rails, javascript, css and html**